infor-design/enterprise-wc/src/ids-base/README.md

 ## Ids Resize Mixin

 This mixin contains lifecycle methods for making a component detect page and element resizing.
 The mixin allows a component to be registered against a global instance of ResizeObserver, which can trigger size changes throughout the UI, and fire a `refresh()` method on the component if one is defined.
 The mixin also has lifecycle methods for setting up and tearing down a MutationObserver that can will fire a `refresh()` method on the component if one is defined.

+## Ids Deep Clone Mixin

+This mixin makes a deep copy of an array or object even if its nested, or contains functions.
+Its optimized to be very fast.
+In addition it can handle circular references.
+Its used in the data source mixin.